kdv97/ice-cube/README.md

 ### Approaches

-1. **Best-Fit Line using PCA:** We used PCA to get the best fit line interpolating the active sensors as an initial estimate of the neutrino's direction.
+1. **Best-Fit Line using PCA:** In [Dataloader-SpaceBestFit.ipynb](Dataloader-SpaceBestFit.ipynb), we used PCA to get the best fit line interpolating the active sensors as an initial estimate of the neutrino's direction.
 2. **Sensor-Based Linear Regression:** In [linear_regression_tensorflow.ipynb](linear_regression_tensorflow.ipynb), we make a custom loss funtion for tensor flow, then do a linear regression on our features for various optimizers (mostly Adam, after preliminary testing) in tensor flow models.
 3. **Linear Regression With Extracted Features:** We extracted various features from the raw event data.
 In [linear-regression-testing.ipynb](linear-regression-testing.ipynb), we investigate which of our extracted features may be useful in an attempt to find a model.
 Unfortunately, linear regression did not appear to help.
 4. **Physics-informed best-fit line:** In [Dataloader-TimeBestFit.ipynb](Dataloader-TimeBestFit.ipynb), we use a formula found in a physics paper to compute the best fit line of the points, taking into account time.
 The source is 'Direction Reconstruction of IceCube Neutrino Events using Millipede" by Alexander Wallace.